 “Kiss me,” he demanded, and fire—Justin—met him, hands and mouth and body.
 They belonged to Edgar as much as Justin’s heart, and Edgar claimed them by gasping for the first touch of Justin’s lips to his throat, and shivering for the slide of flannel as it fell from his chest, and lying back to revel in the strength above him.

 Edgar opened his eyes before tangling his hands in Justin’s thick, dark hair.
-Justin’s approval rumbled through him.
+Justin’s approval rumbled through the room.

 “Mine,” Justin growled, breath soft against Edgar’s thigh, the muscles of his back hard under Edgar’s palms.
 He was weak with need for Edgar.